krisbolton/UK-Cyber-Security-Spending/README.md

 The informaiton contained within this repository was provided under the Freedom of Information Act (2000/2002 (Scotland)) and is thus free to use.
 Images below created by myself are also free to use.

-If you find this interesting please share it and leave a :star:
+If you find this interesting please share it.
+Consider watching and/or leave a :star:

 ## Contents